Belize Coast Guard: Missions

-A selection and training course run by US Navy SEAL personnel saw eight BCG personnel graduate as Belizean SEALs, becoming the founding members of the unit.
-By 2014 CSOG was deploying in the field, gathering intelligence and carrying out offensive operations that led to a gradual drop in crime in northern Ambergris Caye.
-Since then more personnel have been trained and the unit has grown.
-Armed with M4A1 rifles, FN M249 Squad Automatic Weapons, M240 machine guns, and Remington Model 700 sniper rifles, CSOG operatives are as proficient in maritime operations as they are in land deployments such as long-range reconnaissance and close-quarter combat.

 Organization

 The force has its Headquarters (HQ) on the outskirts of Belize City where storage and maintenance facilities for its boats are also found.
 Coming under the HQ are the CSOG, the fleet command also known as First Fleet, and the service and support group, which includes the training company handling recruit training, stores, and equipment supplies, as well as the maintenance component of the BCG.

 The First Fleet includes an HQ and is broken down into northern, central, and southern sectors, each comprising three 30-man platoons.
 These are made up of boat teams and boarding teams, with each sector providing them with a pool of two Justice 370s and four other craft for operations.
 One platoon is usually on operation, with another training and the third on leave.